-Faculty: Design and Technology (continued) Year 10

 Subject: Food and Hospitality

 Length of Course: 1 Semester

 Pre-Requisites: N/A

 Course Leads to: SACE Stage 1 Nutrition, Child Studies, Food and Hospitality 1 and 2 and VET Hospitality.

+Focus of Study:

 Students investigate food selection, storage, and preservation methods, meal planning, technology, convenience foods, food advertising, budgeting, and cultural impacts on our eating habits.
 Food preparation skills are developed with a particular emphasis on nutrition.
 A strong focus will be on hospitality and catering skills with students being encouraged to look at pricing of food, processes to create large quantities of product, marketing, customer service and sales.
 Further Information: Students will be required to supply some food items and a container to take food home.